-For a survey of Landsat users in the United States, conducted by the USGS Fort Collins Science Center’s Policy Analysis and Science Assistance Branch (PASA), snowball sampling provided a way to identify otherwise unknown users of Landsat imagery.
-The population of Landsat users in the U.S. can be characterized as "unknown" because there is no list that contains contact information for every user in the U.S. from which to sample.
-There are many remote sensing, GIS, and other satellite-imagery-related organizations, but none comprise the entire population of users in the U.S. Additionally, there are several imagery providers that retain lists of customers, but again those lists are not exhaustive.
+For a 2009 survey of Landsat users in the United States (U.S.) conducted by the USGS Fort Collins Science Center’s Social and Economic Analysis (SEA) Branch, snowball sampling provided a way to identify otherwise unknown users of Landsat imagery.
+The population of Landsat users in the U.S. can be characterized as unknown because there is no list that contains contact information for every user in the U.S. from which to sample.
+There are many remote sensing, GIS, and other satellite imagery-related organizations, but none comprise the entire population of users in the U.S. Additionally, there are several imagery providers that retain lists of customers, but again those lists are not exhaustive.
 Though the results of the survey are not generalizable to the population as a whole, in this case, a non-probability sampling method such as snowball sampling was the only means to gather information on the population.
 By using a novel approach to sampling and minimizing biases where possible, the result was a very diverse sample from which valuable baseline information was collected and a better understanding of the population was reached.

 The snowball sampling process is relatively simple.
 In the same way that a snowball rolled in the snow will pick up more and more flakes with each turn, snowball sampling is a multi-step process in which more and more people are added to the sample with each step.
 Typically, the initial step involves identifying a group of individuals who are known members of the population to create a “seed.”
 Often, the seed comprises an existing list (or lists) of members of the population, but these lists tend to be fairly homogeneous, such as the members of a professional organization.
 For Landsat users, a diverse seed group of confirmed users did not exist, so the first step was defining this group.
 For large, unidentified populations such as Landsat users, initial contacts can be found in many different ways.
 For this study, we used a mix of approaches in order to identify a broad variety of users.
 First, we conducted a Web search for potential professional users of moderate-resolution imagery in the U.S. on a state-by-state basis.
 The email addresses of potential users were the only contact information collected since the survey was to be conducted online.
 Second, during the Web search, we recorded the contact information for professional organizations related to remote sensing and GIS.
 These organizations, ranging from local to national, were then asked to provide their memberships lists (if appropriate) or to send our snowball sampling request for contacts to their members.